 Now there are secondary negatives associated with the development happening now in Vancouver’s core.
 The improvements are drawing in new affluent residents and businesses that are very nice.
 Some landlords in the nearby older homes and apartments are taking advantage of increased demand and some people are feeling the pinch of higher rents.
 This is a problem that is in the process of working itself out.

 Our neighbor to the south had skyrocketing rents and the city of Portland approved some 15,000 new apartment units across the city.
 Most of those are now built and occupied.
 Lo and behold the median rent in Portland is down several hundred dollars a month and last year they dropped below our local median rent.
 Some of our local pressure was coming from Portland.
 The new apartments that went up in Portland were mostly more expensive units in the Pearl, along Interstate Avenue and the MAX line, in the Lloyd District, and out in both Hollywood and Gateway.
 These new nicer units drew people away from overpriced older and lesser quality apartments forcing those landlords to reduce rents to keep units occupied.

 A very similar scenario is playing out right here.
 Many people complain that these new apartments are too expensive.
-But if we are all honest about it let’s ask, we don’t really expect apartments in a beautiful new tower right on the shores of the mighty Columbia to be as cheap as a 100 year old building in Rosemere, do we?
+But if we are all honest about it, we should ask the question, “we don’t really expect apartments in a beautiful new tower right on the shores of the mighty Columbia to be as cheap as a 100 year old building in Rose Village, do we?”
 The landlords that have been gouging for the last few years have been doing so because we have had a massive shortage of rental units.
 That shortage is quickly being alleviated and rents will come down as a result.